enthought/distarray/examples/seismic-volume/README.rst

 with a Gaussian peak at the horizon, and then settle down to a larger value than above the horizon.

-One can adjust the ARRAY_SIZE in the script to change the number of elements in the array, and other values can be changed to modify the contents of the volume array.
+If you would like array dimensions other than the default, you can pass ``--size NX NY NZ`` as command line arguments to get a volume with shape (NX, NY, NZ).
+Other values in the script can also be modified to change the values in the volume array.

-The seismic volume is written to an HDF5 named seismic.hdf5.
+The seismic volume is written either to an HDF5 named seismic.hdf5, or a set of .dnpy files named seismic_0.dnpy, seismic_1.dnpy, and so on.

 - ``load_volume.py`` - This script loads the volume, and performs several processing steps on it.
 First, the seismic volume is loaded in parallel